Configure Buffers and Inputs¶

 The Image Pass¶

 The Image tab has no file path — it always corresponds to your main shader file.
-By default it fills the panel.
-You can optionally save a resolution to the config:
+You can set a default resolution here:

 | Setting | Options | Description |